accuguide/.github/profile/README.md

 # Accuguide

-This is the organization page for Accuguide.
-Our namesake project is currently in progress, and you can find more information about it at the link to the repository below!
+This is the official Github organization page for Accuguide.
+Our namesake project is currently in progress, and you can find more information about it, as well as how to contribute, at the link to the repository below!